m4ttsch/omscs-notes-notes/computer-networks/dns.md

 **MX records** show the mail server for a domain.

 Occasionally, one name is just an alias for another.
-For example, www.gatech.edu has a slightly different “real” name.
+For example, www.gatech.edu has a slightly different "real" name.
 The **CNAME record** is basically just a pointer from an alias to another domain name that needs to be looked up.

 The **PTR record** maps IPs address to domain names.
 This is sometimes referred to as a **reverse lookup**.